dscripka/openWakeWord/examples/README.md

 ## Capture Activations

-This script is designed to run silently in the background and capture activations for the inlcluded pre-trained models.
+This script is designed to run silently in the background and capture activations for the included pre-trained models.
 You can specify the initialization arguments, activation threshold, and output directory for the saved audio files for each activation.
 To run the script, follow these steps:

 1) Install the example-specific requirements: